Wang Dun: Second campaign against the Jin imperial government

 After his defeat, Emperor Yuan grew despondent and ill.
 Around the new year of 323, he died.
 Crown Prince Shao succeeded to the throne as Emperor Ming.
 Emperor Ming largely acted as if he were respectful of Wang Dun, yielding many military and governance decisions to him.
 Wang Dun became even more arrogant than before, and his subordinates, headed by Qian and Shen, became exceeding corrupt and violent.
-In 324, apprehensive of the powerful native Zhou clan (from which Zhou Yi came), Wang Dun had many of its members killed.
+In 324, apprehensive of the powerful native Zhou clan (from which Zhou Qi and Zhou Zha came from) and the Zhou clan of Runan (from which Zhou Yi came from), Wang Dun had many members of both clans killed.
+(Note: Although Zhou Fang was from the Zhou clan of Ru'nan, his son Zhou Fu was spared as Fu served under Wang Dun.
+After Wang Dun's rebellion was put down, Zhou Fu and his colleague Deng Yue (father of Deng Xia) were imprisoned, but were later pardoned by Wang Dao.)

 Later in 324, Wang Dun grew increasingly ill.
 He commissioned his nephew Wang Ying (王應), whom he adopted as his own son because he was sonless, to be his deputy, and also commissioned Wen Jiao as the mayor of Jiankang, with intent to have Wen keep an eye on the emperor.
 He intended that after he died, Wang Ying would lead his army to Jiankang and usurp the throne.
 However, he did not know that Wen had actually been working with Emperor Ming's brother-in-law Yu Liang, and once Wen arrived in Jiankang, he revealed Wang Dun's illness and his plan, and Emperor Ming decided to take preemptive action, declaring Wang Dun a renegade and summoning the generals on the northern border to come to his aid.
 Wang, upon hearing this, sent his brother (Wang Ying's biological father) Wang Han (王含) and Qian eastward to again attack Jiankang, but unlike what happened in his first campaign, Wang's forces ran into severe resistance from the imperial troops, greatly enhanced by the battle-tested northern defense troops, and suffered many losses.
 Upon hearing the bad news, Wang Dun died.
 Wang Ying did not declare that he had died and tried to carry on the campaign, but was eventually defeated.
 Wang Ying and Wang Han were captured and killed, and Wang Dun's body was put into a kneeling position and then beheaded, but then returned to the Wang clan for burial.